 Lee Anne Walmsley, Ph.D., EdS, MSN, RN, is an Assistant Professor in the UK College of Nursing and is the Chair of the Work-Life and Student Wellness Council.
 She is trained in Counseling Psychology and utilizes her expertise in bringing wellness and self-care programs to faculty, staff and students at the College of Nursing.
 She is trained in Mindful Meditation and teaches Koru classes for the University.
 Her research interest is in psychological well-being and improving mental health outcomes for interprofessional health care students.

-Amanda Lykins, DNP, RN-BC, Amanda currently serves as a Clinical Nurse Specialist (CNS) for Behavioral Health at UK HealthCare with responsibilities at UK Chandler Hospital, Good Samaritan Hospital and Eastern State Hospital.
-As a CNS her focus is on improving outcomes in patient care.
+Amanda Lykins, DNP, RN-BC, currently serves as the Staff Development Specialist (SDS) for Behavioral Health at UK HealthCare with responsibilities at UK Chandler Hospital, Good Samaritan Hospital and Eastern State Hospital.
+As an SDS, her focus is on nursing professional development and improving outcomes in patient care.
 She is an expert in clinical practice, education, research and consultation and uses these skills to influence the three spheres of practice: Patient Care, Nursing, and Systems.
-She is ANCC board certified in Psychiatric-Mental Health Nursing.
-Research interests include improving self-care of mental health patients and self-care of nurses with an emphasis on suicide prevention.
+Dr. Lykins is ANCC board certified in Psychiatric-Mental Health Nursing.
+Her research interests include improving self-care of mental health patients and self-care of nurses with an emphasis on suicide prevention.

 Andrew Makowski, DNP, APRN, PMHNP-BC, is an Assistant Professor at the University of Kentucky College of Nursing, where he teaches in the DNP program and is the psychiatric mental nurse practitioner track coordinator.
 Dr. Makowski received both his BSN and MSN from Eastern Kentucky University and his Doctor of Nursing Practice from the University of Kentucky.
 He is certified as a Psychiatric Mental Health Nurse practitioner and practices in an integrated care setting.
 He has a clinical interest in mood disorders, anxiety, and severe mental illness.
 Dr. Makowski is a member of the Kentucky Nurses Association (KNA), the Kentucky Association of Nurse Practitioner and Nurse Midwives (KANPNM), the American Psychiatric Nurses Association (APNA), and the National Organization of Nurse Practitioner Faculties (NONPF).